 In a peaceful, rural area south of Brisbane, Logan House offers a residential alcohol and drug treatment program, which is part of a continuous package of care.
-While staying with us in a safe and drug-free environment, you will undertake an evidence-based, flexible program, which provides strategies to help you:
+While staying with us in a safe and alcohol-free, drug-free and smoke-free environment, you will undertake an evidence-based, flexible program, which provides strategies to help you:

 - reduce substance use